shammellee/awesome-django/README.md

 ## Security

-*Packages that improve the security of a project.*
+*Packages that improve the security of a project*

 * [django-admin-honeypot](https://github.com/dmpayton/django-admin-honeypot/) - A fake Django admin login screen to notify admins of attempted unauthorized access.
 * [django-axes](https://github.com/django-pci/django-axes/) - is a very simple way for you to keep track of failed login attempts, both for the Django admin and for the rest of your site.